SPECIAL CARE INFORMATION FOR TINY DOGS

 IMMEDIATELY!
 However, if the puppy is eating, drinking, and you are following the above recommendations, your puppy should not ever end up in this state.
 Please remember the following:

-b) If you ever see your puppy becoming listless, or laying on their side and acting unresponsive IMMEDIATELY rub DYNE, Nutri-Cal, Nutri-Stat, or Karo Syrup on their gums, under their tongue, and on the roof of the mouth.
+b) If you ever see your puppy becoming listless, or laying on their side and acting unresponsive IMMEDIATELY rub Nutri-Cal, Nutri-Stat, or Karo Syrup on their gums, under their tongue, and on the roof of the mouth.
 Slowly warm them to normal body temperature with a heating pad (pet safe).
-Feed them as soon as he responds.
+Feed them as soon as they respond.
 Call your veterinarian if the puppy does not quickly respond.

 c) Keep your puppy from chilling, free of parasites, and minimize stress.